 Identifying fossil fuel lobbyists with AI

 Without looking it up, would you know if the “Clean Resource Innovation Network” is an oil and gas lobbying organisation?

-Lobbyists often hide under unintuitive or misleading affiliations that obscure their origins.
-The work of uncovering their identities can be time-consuming and challenging.
+We will be looking at COP28 attendees and attempting to pick out the fossil fuel lobbyists.
 You can download the notebook and run it yourself, or you can run it in the cloud using Google Colab.
 Both links also in the sidebar to the right, or at the bottom of the page on mobile.

 Install and load libraries